slyfox1186/ffmpeg-build-script/README.md

 * `x264`: H.264 Video Codec (MPEG-4 AVC)
 * `x265`: H.265 Video Codec (HEVC)
+* `openh264`: OpenH264 is a codec library which supports H.264 encoding and decoding.
+It is suitable for use in real time applications such as WebRTC
 * `frei0r` A collection of free and open source video effects plugins that can be used with a variety of video editing and processing software
 * `cuda` : Hardware acceleration for Nvidia graphics cards
 * `ff-nvcodec-headers`: FFmpeg version of headers required to interface with Nvidias codec APIs (Hardware Acceleration)